zkxs/neos-mod-list/README.md

 # Neos Mods

 A curated list of [NeosModLoader](https://github.com/zkxs/NeosModLoader) mods.
 If you have more items for the list, either reach out to me or open a PR.
+If you want to get update notifications join [our Discord](https://discord.gg/vCDJK9xyvm).

 ## Optimization
 - [BetterLogixWires](https://github.com/EIA485/NeosBetterLogixWires) - Optimizes the rendering of logix wires